vmware/data-annotator-for-machine-learning/README.md

 <div align='center'> <h1>Data Annotator for Machine Learning</h1> </div>

-This Data Annotator for Machine Learning helps data science teams facilitate the creation and management of annotations for your machine learning project.
+This Data Annotator for Machine Learning is an open-source application that helps data science teams facilitate the creation and management of annotations for your machine learning project.

 Data Annotator for Machine Learning streamlines the entire annotation precess so you can centrally create, manage and administer annotation projects.